pazdzioch87/Drone-AI-Vision-Control/README.md

 docker compose up nginx
 ```
 **3.** Run Ngrok to publish services endpoint to the internet (required only for drone verion - complex).
 Please read what Ngrok is and please be aware of publishing your machine port to the internet.
+If you want to try it with OBS you can skip that step.
 ```bash
 # this step let us to avoid router and OS firewall which could bloks services port - preventing correct work
 # before we run ngrok we had to place our personal auth token to the docker-compose.yml